Software, Bugs and Enhancements

 When reporting a problem, don't write the technical details in the first part.
 The first part needs to be written for a decision maker.
 The decision maker often knows more about golf than software.
 Give them information so they choose to fix your problem.
 Explain time lost, economic and competitive impact.
 Point out how it will help them to sell more!
 End with an expectation that the problem will be addressed soon.
 Praise them into agreement.
 You want your problem on the top of the stack, not lost in the myriad of poorly presented problems.
 It needs to be complete, accurate and concise.
 Long reports will not be understood.

 The second part needs to explain the technical details.
 All of the details.
 Versions of software, hardware, firmware and OS.
 Steps to reproduce the problem are critical.
-Provide examples whenever possible.
+Provide examples and pictures whenever possible.
 If support groups can not re-produce the problem, it will not be fixed.

 Software is international.
 Avoid cultural phrases in your communications.
 The reports may be read by support people in other countries.
 Language translators may be used.
 Meanings of phrases like "in a pigs eye", "house a fire", "night and day" or "the moon and a snapping turtle" confuse more than help.